 Finalized market conduct examination reports are generally considered public documents under state examination laws regardless of whether any violations were found or any disciplinary action was imposed.
 The "Continuum Core Competencies" for market conduct examinations in Appendix D of this handbook indicate that the publication of the final examination report should include the regulated entity's response to the examination report where allowed by state law.
-If disciplinary action is imposed,
+If disciplinary action is imposed, this will also likely include the settlement agreement and/or order for a voluntary settlement or the order entered pursuant to an administrative or court proceeding.
+As discussed above, dissemination of the final examination report and related documents to the public may occur through posting the information on the insurance department's website and the issuance of press releases.

-&lt;sup>5 While settlement agreements and orders may be considered public documents, any other information in the continuum action file (e.g., work papers, information received, communications, etc.) may still be accorded confidential status under the laws of many states.
+5 While settlement agreements and orders may be considered public documents, any other information in the continuum action file (e.g., work papers, information received, communications, etc.) may still be accorded confidential status under the laws of many states.
 In particular, this is likely to be the case where a state conducts all of its continuum activities under its examination authority.